Goldclownfish/PGPool/README.md

 ```
 Besides configuring the URL and system ID you need to set the number of accounts PGScout should request from PGPool.
 PGScout by default automatically requests accounts with minimum level 30.

-## PGNumbra
+## Numbra

-PGNumbra uses MrMime, so it works with PGPool out of the box.
+PGNumbra uses Mime, so it works with PGPool out of the box.
 The difference is that PGNumbras `shadowcheck.py` tool sets an automatic `system_id` which is `pgnumbra_` followed by its process ID.
 Checked accounts are instantly released after being checked.